Jorgenlf/gym_quad/readme.md

-# Path Following and Collision Avoidance for Quadcopters using Deep Reinforcement Learning
+# Autonomous path following and collision avoidance for quadcopters using deep reinforcement learning, a geometric linear velocity controller and a variational auto encoder in a mesh based simulation
 This repo implements a 6-DOF simulation model for a quadcopter according to the stable baselines (OpenAI) interface for reinforcement learning control.